Consistent SDNs through Network State Fuzzing: Background Motivation

 \subsection{Packet Header Space Coverage: Active vs Passive}

 We observe that networks just as programs can have a huge distributed state space.
 Packets with their packet headers, including source IP, destination IP, port numbers, etc., are the inputs and the state includes all forwarding equivalence classes defined by the flow rules.
-Note, that every pair of ingress-egress ports (source-destination pair) can have different forwarding equivalence classes.
-Rather than using the term forwarding equivalence classes (which is tied to MPLS and QoS) we use the term \emph{covered packet header space}.
+Note, that every pair of ingress-egress ports (source-destination pair) can have different forwarding equivalence classes (FECs).
+We use the term \emph{covered packet header space} to refer to it.
 Our motivation is that the forwarding equivalence classes refer to parts of the packet header space.
-Indeed, the rules together with the topology and the available paths define which part of the header space is covered and which one is uncovered for each pair of ingress and egress ports.
-Therefore, for a given pair of ingress and egress ports, when receiving traffic on the egress port from the ingress port, we can check if the packet is covered by the corresponding ``packet header space''.
+For a given pair of ingress and egress ports (source-destination pair), when receiving traffic on the egress port from the ingress port, we can check if the packet is covered by the corresponding ``packet header space''.
 If it is within the space it is ``expected'', otherwise it is ``unexpected'' and, thus, we have discovered an inconsistency due to the presence of a fault on the data plane.

 Consider the example topology in Figure~\ref{fig:top}.
 It consists of four switches S0, S1, S2, and S3.
 Let us focus on two ingress ports $i$ and $i'$ and one egress port $e$.
 The figure also includes possible packet header space coverage.
-For $i$ to $e$, it includes matches for the source and destination IPs.
-For $i'$ to $e$, it includes matches for the destination IP and possible destination port ranges.
+For $i$ to $e$, it includes matches for the source and destination IPv4 addresses.
+For $i'$ to $e$, it includes matches for the destination IPv4 address and possible destination port ranges.
+Indeed, it is possible to take into account other dimensions such as IPV6 header space, source-destination MAC addresses.

 When testing a network, if traffic adheres to a specific packet header space, there are multiple possible cases.
 If we observe a packet sent via an ingress port $i$ and received at an egress port $e$ then we need to check if it is within the covered area, if it is not we refer to the packet as ``unexpected'' and then, we have an inconsistency for that packet header space caused by a fault.
 If a packet from an ingress port is within the expected packet header space of multiple egress ports, we need to check if the sequence of rules \emph{expected to be matched} and path/s \emph{expected to be taken} by the packet correspond to the actual output port on data plane.
 This is yet another way of finding inconsistency caused by faults.